Saylor Physical Therapy Mooresville

 Lumbar Spinal Stenosis is a narrowing of the spinal canal in the lower back, known as the lumbar area.
 This narrowing can squeeze and irritate the nerves that branch out from the spinal cord.
-This may cause pain, numbness, or weakness most often in the legs, feet and buttocks.
+This may cause pain, numbness, or weakness most often in the legs, feet

 As people age the shape and size of the spinal canal also changes.
 For example:

 growthof bony spurs that push on the spinal cord.

 - Discs between the bones may be pushed backward into the spinal canal.

 - If the spinal cord or nerves become squeezed some common symptoms may include numbness, weakness, cramping, or pain in the legs, feet or buttocks.
 If the nerves are not being compressed or squeezed often there are no symptoms.

 Cervical Spinal Stenosis is a narrowing of the spinal canal in the neck.
 The seven vertebrae between the head and chest make up the cervical spine.
 Squeezing of the nerves and spinal cord in the cervical spine can cause stiffness, pain, and numbness in the neck, arms

 In mild to moderate cases of Lumbar & Cervical Spinal Stenosis, symptoms can be controlled with medicine to relieve pain, exercise to maintain strength and flexibility, and physical therapy.